Sandi: A System for Accountability: Introduction

 \subsection{Security and Privacy}

 \oursystem needs to provide strong security and privacy properties to avoid causing unintended harms for its users.
 Any participant in \oursystem can be malicious or the target of others.

+We start with the assumptions we make.
+We assume that there is a reliable PKI for \accountabilityServer to be verified through its public key.
+We assume that \accountabilityServer and senders do not collude: if a malicious \accountabilityServer colludes with a malicious sender, \accountabilityServer can manipulate the sender's score freely.
+In this case, they can also break any notions of reporter's privacy without being caught by keeping track of which tag was sent to which receiver, or even just by matching timestamp data.
+We argue that \accountabilityServer undermines its own utility by colluding with senders.
+In \autoref{subsec:colluding_as_and_sender}, we discuss how to technically prevent such collusion.

+There are two well-known ways to limit the impact of collusion: (cryptographic) Multi-Party Computation (MPC) and (hardware-based) Trusted-Execution Environments (TEEs).
+With either of these techniques, \accountabilityServer has limited or no capability to deviate from the protocol execution without being detected.
+As yet another layer of protection, our design can be extended to provide ``report transparency'' for reporters to verify that their reports were correctly included in the score computations.
+We leave it as a future work.

-Informally, \oursystem provides the following adversarial model and security and privacy objectives: \begin{itemize} \item There could be a few ways an honest sender becomes a victim of slandering, where the system is manipulated to artificially reduce the sender's score.
+Informally, \oursystem provides the following security and privacy objectives: \begin{itemize} \item There could be a few ways an honest sender becomes a victim of slandering, where the system is manipulated to artificially reduce the sender's score.
 (1) A malicious \accountabilityServer could try to incorrectly lower an honest sender's score without being caught.
 (2) A malicious receiver could try to report an honest sender more times than the number of valid endorsement tags it receives from the honest sender.
 (3) A malicious sender could try to create endorsement tags associated with an honest sender.

 \textit{Score Integrity.} We address these issues all together as follows.
 One of the senders, the victim, is honest, while the rest of the senders, \accountabilityServer, and some subset of receivers are all malicious.
-Let $\messageCount$ be the number of messages the honest sender sends.
-Some of these messages would be sent to malicious receivers and some to honest receivers: $\messageCount = \messageCount_\malLabel + \messageCount_\honLabel$.
+Let $\messageCount$ be the number of endorsement tags the honest sender sends.
+Some of these tags are sent to malicious receivers and some to honest receivers: $\messageCount = \messageCount_\malLabel + \messageCount_\honLabel$.
 Let $\reportCount_\honLabel$ be the number of reports from honest receivers.
-Without loss of generality, we assume that all messages sent to malicious receivers are reported.
+Without loss of generality, we assume that all tags sent to malicious receivers are reported.
 The adversary's goal is to make an honest sender accept that the total number of reports it received is greater than $\reportCount_\honLabel + \messageCount_\malLabel$.
 The game in \autoref{fig:repIntegrity} captures the idea that this is impossible.

 \item A malicious \accountabilityServer could try to find who a sender communicates with and the content of the communication.